lzim/teampsd/resources/training_guides/mtl_how_facilitate/epicenter_admin/group_management.md

 1.  **Navigate to the Groups directory.** The Groups directory contains a listing of all groups that can currently login to this instance of the Sim UI.
 Groups follow a naming convention as is described below.
 See Gm1 for an illustration of the web page.

-Team naming convention for Epicenter groups is broken down into 4 parts:
+Team naming convention for Epicenter groups is broken down into 4 parts below.
+Note that you can ask the Team Lead for this information:
 1. 3-digit numeric health care system + 2 digit alphanumeric location (i.e. 640a0)
 2. 3-digit alpha location code (i.e. mpd)
 3.	local team name (i.e. pct)